Headless mode

 Use it like desktop hob

-After you connect, the workflow is the same as desktop:
+After you connect, the process is the same as desktop:

 - Open one or more agent panes.